fantauzzi/CarND-Behavioral-Cloning-P3/writeup_template.md

-#README
+# README

-#**Behavioral Cloning**
+# **Behavioral Cloning**

 ---

 A program learns to steer a car, in a driving simulator, looking at someone else's driving.
-Udacity provided the driving simulator, and also a training dataset, consisting in images recorded while driving in the simulator, and related telemetry (e.g., the steering angle).
+Udacity provided the driving simulator, and also a training dataset, consisting in images recorded while driving in the simulator, and related telemetry (e.g., the steering angitle).
 It is possible to collect additional data, driving in the simulator.

 The program processes the training dataset, and trains a neural network for the car to drive autonomously, not only around the track where the training was done, but also around an additional track not seen during training.